Files

 Introduction

-When assessing spatial relationships, a common scenario is finding out whether one feature is within X distance of another feature; for example, is there a fire station/hall within 5km of a planned fireworks factory.
+When assessing spatial relationships, a common scenario is determining whether one feature is within X distance of another; for example, is there a fire station/hall within 5km of a planned fireworks factory?

-FME has several transformers that assess spatial relationships when features physically overlap (inside, outside, intersect, match, etc) but no specific transformer to find relationships within X distance.
+FME has several transformers that assess spatial relationships when features physically overlap (inside, outside, intersect, match, etc.), but no specific transformer to find relationships within a given distance.

-Therefore the solution is to create a buffer of X distance around one of the features and then carry out a standard spatial overlay of the two datasets.
+Therefore, the solution is to create a buffer of X distance around one of the features, then perform a standard spatial overlay of the two datasets.

 Video